Are you inspired by the ancient cultures of Greece and Rome? If so, you will be right at home studying A Level Classical Civilisation.

 As a student you will explore different aspects of ancient Greek and Roman history and literature.

-Why choose Brock for Classical Civilisation A Level?
+Classical Civilisation A Level?

 At Brock our Classical Civilisation teachers have considerable experience in their subject, along with close ties to the Classical Association through its local branch in Southampton.